moxx799/VisQ-Search-Engine/README.md

 ### Data Preparation

-You need to train the whole dataset before using the query search engine, after it has been trained, the user can use the list of the locations as the query engine input.
+You need to train the entire dataset before using the query search engine.
+After training, the user can upload the output to QuPath and interactively explore the search engine.
-Thus, we provide the mathod for data preparation so the train process can work on it.
+Thus, we provide the method for data preparation so that the training process can work on it.
-The data preparation is to crop the whole image into several [174,174,10] images.
+The data preparation is to crop the entire image into several [174,174,n] patches.

 ![image info](examples/showcase/preparation.png)